Chandarlapaati-Vishal/SCT_WD_2/README.md

-# Calculator Web Application
+# Task 02 – Calculator Web App 🧮

-## Description
-A simple calculator web application built using HTML, CSS, and JavaScript.
+This is a basic calculator web application developed using JavaScript.

-## Features
-- Basic arithmetic operations
+It performs standard arithmetic operations with a clean UI.

+## 🚀 Features
+- Addition, Subtraction, Multiplication, Division
+- Real-time calculation
+- User-friendly interface

+## 🛠️ Technologies Used
-- DOM manipulation
+- HTML
-- Button click & keyboard input handling
-- Error handling
+- CSS
-- Responsive UI
+- JavaScript

-## How to Run
+## ▶️ How to Run
-1. Download or extract the project
-2. Open index.html in any browser
-3. Start calculating
+Double-click index.html to launch the calculator.

+## 👤 Author
+Vishal